 The Edge AI can detect when you fall and send out alerts, notifying up to three designated people via text.

 For tinnitus relief, Starkey has integrated Multiflex Tinnitus Technology into all its hearing aids.
 Together with your hearing care professional, you can fine-tune a custom sound that masks your tinnitus.
 This option is most suitable for people with steady tonal tinnitus as you can’t adjust the sound yourself.

-You can learn more about the Livio Edge AI here.
+Learn more about the Livio Edge AI.